 Looking for a tranquil and unique location for your destination wedding?
 Boskinac Hotel is ideal!

-We want you to know: Our stay at the Hotel and lunch was provided without charge.
-As always all thoughts and opinions are given honestly and without bias.
-The hotel link is an affiliate link, which means if you click it and make a booking at no extra charge to you we will be paid a commission.
-All commissions go towards travel and running costs to keep this blog free.
+We want you to know: Our stay at the Hotel and lunch were provided without charge.
+As always, all thoughts and opinions are given honestly and without bias.